vuo/vuo/node/vuo.type/descriptions/vuo.type.audioframe.audiosamples.md

-Outputs a list of audio channels for the provided audio frame.
+Outputs a list of audio channels for the provided audio frame, stripping the timestamp.